-- Anticipatory Anxiety and Wishful Thinking, with Jan Engelmann, Maël Lebreton, Peter Schwardmann, and Li-Ang Chang, Tinbergen working paper 042/2019.
+- Anticipatory Anxiety and Wishful Thinking, with Jan Engelmann, Maël Lebreton, and Nahuel Salem, Peter Schwardmann, Tinbergen working paper 042/2019 (now superseded).
 (Revision requested at the American Economic Review).

 [.pdf] AbstractWe experimentally study the social transmission of inconvenient information, that is, information about externalities generated by one’s own decision, through the matching of supply and demand for ignorance.
 We show that willful ignorance arises from two, interacting sources.
 First, informed senders suppress a substantial amount of “inconvenient” information, driven by the wish to relieve the decision maker as well as the sender’s own preferences for information.
 Second, about one-third of decision makers avoids senders who transmit inconvenient information (“shooting the messenger”).
 On aggregate, this leads to assortative matching between senders and decision makers based on preferences for information states.
 Compared to random matching, assortative matching leads to a stronger expression of individual preferences: selfish senders remain ignorant and donate less, while altruistic senders seek out informative senders and give more.
 We discuss applications to information sharing in social networks and to organizational design.

 - Curbing carbon: An experiment on information and uncertainty about CO2 emissions, with Davide Pace, Tinbergen Working paper 059/2020.
 (Revision requested at Nature Climate Change).